Pythm/ad-ElectricalManagement/README.md

 ## Switches
 Hot-water boilers with no temperature sensors with only a on/off switch.
 It will use functions from ElectricityPrice to find times to heat/turn on.
 If power consumption sensor is provided it will also be able to calculate better how to avoid max usage limit in ElectricalUsage.

-### Savings settings
-Savings is calculated based on a future drop in price, with given `pricedrop`, with calculations backwards from prisedrop to save electricity as long as price is higher than the low price when electricity turns back on + pricedrop + 5% increase pr hour backwards Configure `max_continuous_hours` it can do savings.
-Defaults to 2 hours.
-Hot water boilers and heating cables in concrete is consideres magazines and can be off for multiple hours before comfort is lost so configure depending on magazine pr climate/switch entity.
-You can also define a `on_for_minimum` for how many hours pr day the entity needs to heat normal.
-This defaults to 12 hours.

-### Spending settings
-Spend hours occurs before any price increases defined with `priceincrease`

 ### Example App configuration